Lexi Thompson Driven Off Social Media After ‘Hurtful’ Backlash For Golfing With Donald Trump

-After playing golf with President Donald Trump and conservative commentator Rush Limbaugh, LPGA pro Lexi Thompson received a wave of social media backlash — so much that the New York Post reports she has decided to go dark for a while.
+After playing golf with President Donald Trump and conservative commentator Rush Limbaugh, LPGA pro Lexi Thompson received a wave of social media backlash.
+The backlash was so great — per The New York Post — that Thompson has decided to go dark for a while, saying so in a recent Instagram post.

 “Hey everybody, just want to say I will be taking a break from social media.
 If I post it will be from my management team for me.
 I’m too involved with it, and to read some of the hurtful things being said to me lately isn’t fair and I’m not dealing with it.”

-Thompson, whose full first name is Alexis, thanked her “true fans” and said that the break is temporary but necessary to focus on the important things in her life at the moment.
+Thompson, whose full first name is Alexis, thanked her “true fans.”
+She elaborated to say that the break is temporary, but necessary to focus on the important things in her life at the moment.

 The 24-year-old had a golf outing with Trump and Limbaugh at the Trump International Golf Club in West Palm Beach last week.
-Before this outing, Thompson has played golf with the president on many occasions, including before he won the 2016 presidential election.
+Prior to this outing, Thompson had played golf with the president on many occasions, many times hitting the green with Trump before he won the 2016 presidential election.

-Some of Thompson’s followers responded with support, including Olympian Monica Aksamit.
+Some of Thompson’s followers responded with comments of support, including Olympian Monica Aksamit.

 “Don’t let the internet trolls get you down girl!
 It’s easy for people to have opinions and voicing them from behind a little screen.”

-“F the haters. you are incredible Lexi,” another follower posted.
+“F the haters. you are incredible Lexi,” another fan remarked.

 "I’m too involved with it, and to read some of the hurtful things being said to me lately isn’t fair and I’m not dealing with it."